 So, it’s important to give yourself time to recover and heal before you even think about losing weight after the baby arrives.
 Eventually, these side effects will disappear, and your life-giving body deserves all the compassion and care throughout the process.
 If these side effects don’t resolve, are concerning you, or become unbearable to live with, speak with your healthcare provider.

 When the side effects do eventually resolve — and after you’ve checked in with your primary care provider to make sure it’s safe to start aiming for weight loss — we’re here to be part of your support squad.
-Take our SIMPLE quiz for a spin to get personalized tips on burning fat and losing weight safely, effectively, and sustainably.
+Take our Simple quiz for a spin to get personalized tips on burning fat and losing weight safely, effectively, and sustainably.

 How much weight do you lose after giving birth?